maiatoday/maiatoday.github.io/content/post/antigravityAndroid/index.md

 ---
 # How does Antigravity and Android Studio work together?
 What do I do where?

 There are as many workflows and preferences as there are Android engineers starting with light mode vs dark mode.
 This is not an attempt to provoke a holy war.
-What I have noticed is that in the the days BA (Before Agents) I used to open Android Studio and do most things in there, edit, debug, preview, git and do CLI things.
+What I have noticed is that in the days BA (Before Agents) I used to open Android Studio and do most things in there, edit, debug, preview, git and do CLI things.
 Now its not like that anymore.

 [Click here](#take-antigravity-20-for-a-spin---build-me-an-app-make-it-not-suck-or-you-go-to-jail--tagspotter) if you want to skip the rant 😤 and just jump to Antigravity experiment

-Today in Android Studio I can run 1 agent, or 2 if one is on a command line max 3 if the third is just the Ask/chat tab.
+Today in Android Studio I can run 1 agent or 2 if one is on a command line, max 3 if the third is just the Ask/chat tab.
 Or I can have a ton of terminals open with multiple agents juggling work trees.
-Or I can use one of the many multi agent solutions like Conductor, superset or Antigravity 2.0 that are popping up like mushrooms.
+Or I can use one of the many multi agent solutions like Conductor, Superset or [Antigravity 2.0](https://antigravity.google/download?utm_campaign=deveco_gdemembers&utm_source=deveco) that are popping up like mushrooms.
 Then I could open multiple Android Studio versions in the worktrees I spun up with the agents.

 If I am in full agent mode and I just quickly want to edit something, I can do it in a small editor in the orchestrator tool but very soon I miss the creature comforts of Android Studio.
 But opening multiple instances of Android Studio is super slow (looking at you gradle sync and indexing).
 If my orchestrator environment is Antigravity 2.0 I can either jump back into Antigravity IDE or open the project in AndroidStudio.

 ## The problem

-Arrgh so many these chat boxes everywhere with agents waiting to eat my tokens!
-So many tool combos all fighting for RAM on my machine!
+Arrgh so many chat boxes everywhere with agents waiting to eat my tokens!
+So many tool combos all fighting for RAM and CPU cycles on my machine!

-I just want to add a setting to a file, let me open it in vi.
+I just want to add a setting to a file, I might as well edit it in **vi**.

 ## ok deep breath.

-I don't have a solution and I'm sure the internet has many suggestions so let me just figure out what is Antigravity 2.0 good at and what do I  do in Android Studio.
+I don't have a solution and I'm sure the internet has many suggestions so let me just figure out whre Antigravity 2.0 shines and what is better to do in Android Studio.

 ## Use Antigravity
 ### The mindset - broad, explore, plan, hands off, chatty, parallel work